C.J. Abrams Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.20 team ERA ranks 15th among all league pitching staffs.
+- The Mets have the 15th-ranked team ERA across all league pitching staffs (4.19).

-- The Mets rank 25th in baseball in home runs given up (34 total, 1.4 per game).
+- Mets pitchers combine to surrender the fifth-most home runs in baseball (35 total, 1.4 per game).

-- Senga (3-0) gets the starting nod for the Mets in his fifth start of the season.
-He has a 4.29 ERA in 21 2/3 innings pitched, with 25 strikeouts.
+- Lucchesi (1-0) gets the start for the Mets, his second of the season.

-- In his most recent appearance on Friday against the San Francisco Giants, the right-hander went five innings, allowing four earned runs while surrendering five hits.
+- The left-hander last appeared on Saturday against the San Francisco Giants, when he threw seven scoreless innings while giving up four hits.

-- In four games this season, the 30-year-old has put up a 4.29 ERA and 10.7 strikeouts per nine innings, while allowing a batting average of .225 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.